GET IN TOUCH

 Step 2: Notice and Opportunity to Respond

-Before garnishment begins, the debtor is served with a notice explaining the debt, the planned garnishment action, and options to request exemption or file court forms.
-Responding quickly enables negotiation of a payment plan or filing a claim of exempt money.
+Before garnishment begins, the debtor is served with a notice explaining the debt, the planned garnishment, and options to request an exemption or file court forms.
+Responding quickly enables negotiation of a payment plan or filing an exempt money claim.

 Step 3: Employer or Bank Notification